Here’s a structured overview of Estimate Activity Resources, emphasizing the essential concepts in an organized and concise format:

 -

-- Underestimation: Leads to delays and poor performance.
+Accuracy of Estimates - Underestimation: Leads to delays and poor performance.

 - Overestimation: Causes unnecessary costs and inefficiencies.